PioniaPHP-project/pionia-docs/content/docs/documentation/operations/production-performance.md

 - Stats-driven hybrid preload using `/stats` and worker snapshots

 {{< prerequisites >}}
-- DeskFlow deploy target with PHP 8.5+ and Composer
+- Pionia Shop deploy target with PHP 8.5+ and Composer
 - [RoadRunner](/documentation/operations/roadrunner/) or PHP-FPM in production
 - [Developer stats](/documentation/operations/developer-stats/) — OPcache section on `/stats`
 {{< /prerequisites >}}